 Supreme Court Updates

-The Supreme Court issued three significant immigration rulings at the end of its term, with implications for birthright citizenship, Temporary Protected Status (TPS, and lawful permanent residents.
+The Supreme Court issued three significant immigration rulings at the end of its term, with implications for birthright citizenship, Temporary Protected Status (TPS), and lawful permanent residents.

 1) The Blanche v.
 Lau decision increases travel risks for some green card holders.
 When re-entering the U.S., individuals with pending criminal charges may face additional screening or be denied re-entry even if their case has not yet been resolved (via conviction, sentencing, etc).